section-engineering-education/engineering-education/installing-k8-ubuntu-server.md

 Kubernetes, or K8s, is an open-source system that is used to automate deployment, scaling and management of containerized applications.
 It provides a framework to run distributed systems, taking care of scaling and failover for your applications.
 <!--more-->

 In a recent article, I explained [what Kubernetes is](/engineering-education/what-is-kubernetes/) and what it can be used for.
-In continuation, I will show how to install Kubernetes on an Ubuntu server, running Ubuntu 18.04.4.
+In continuation, I will show how to install a single node Kubernetes cluster on an Ubuntu server, running Ubuntu 18.04.4.
 For this tutorial, I am assuming you will be installing K8s on a single node.
 You will need a separate computer (or a VM) with an Internet browser connected to the same network to access and use the dashboard.

 We will be using MicroK8s for this installation.
 MicroK8s is a CNCF certified upstream Kubernetes deployment that is designed to run entirely on a workstation or edge device.
 All K8s services are ran natively.